-Alan Johnson is emeritus professor of New Testament and Christian ethics at Wheaton College and Graduate School.
-His work on 1 Corinthians is particularly engaging.
+Alan Johnson's work on 1 Corinthians is particularly engaging.
 His reference notes and bibliography provide an entry into further study if desired, all while maintaining an appealing readable style.
 He deftly bridges the two horizons of the Greco-Roman culture and American culture.

 Despite his special pastoral relationship with the church in Corinth, Paul confronted numerous local and cultural problems needing to be addressed.
 Utilizing a range of ancient sources, Craig Keener explains these problems and how Paul's arguments would have been communicated to a first-century audience.

 First-century Corinth and its challenges were not so different from our own.
 Upwardly mobile Christians facing radically diverse ethnic, religious, economic and social conditions.
 The church divided over issues of leadership and authority, sexual morality, gender and worship, marriage and divorce.
 Sound familiar?
 Yet as Alan Johnson highlights in this excellent commentary, in the midst of this detailed, practical letter to a church in crisis Paul has penned one of the greatest paeans to love ever written.

 Craig Keener's 1-2 Corinthians is a wonderfully engaging and easily read commentary on Paul's letters to the Corinthians.
 It is tightly packed with documented information from ancient sources on the historical/social/cultural setting of Corinth in Paul's time.
 This information enables the reader to understand more clearly the intentions behind Paul's letters to the Corinthians, underlining how the cultural emphasis on rhetoric in Paul's time shaped his writings.